Bilal2453/coro-docs/docs/coro-http.md

 #### onConnect {#createServer-onConnect}

-A callback that will asynchronously be called each time a new connection is established to the server.
-That is, each time a client is connecting to the created server.
+A callback that will be asynchronously called each time a new connection is established to the server.
+That is, when a connection is received.

-- You are suppose to return at least one value each time this callback is executed, as in: `head, body`.
-Where `head` is a [Response](#request-response) structure, and `body` is optionally a string representing the response payload.
+- For a response the callback **must** return at least one value, and at most two values, those returns are: `head, body`.
+Where `head` is a [Response](#request-response) structure, and `body` is an optional string payload.

-- Be aware that coro-http will try to auto-set some headers, namely `Content-Length` and `Host`. `Host` is always set to the hostname if wasn't provided, and `Content-Length` is only set if `body` is provided and the response is not chunked.
+- If a second value was returned (for the payload), a `Content-Length` header must be set to the length of the returned payload.
+Chunked responses **are not** supported.

 The callback has the following parameters: